-W. K. Bryant, chair; J. Gerner, graduate faculty representative; P. Zorn, undergraduate advising coordinator; R. Avery, W. K. Bryant, P. Chi, F. Firebaugh, J. Gerner, L. Gosse, R. Heck, J. Hogarth, L. Jacobsen, R. Key, E. S. Maynes, D. Mont, P. Pollak, J. Reschovsky, J. Swanson, E. Trzcinski, P. Zorn.
+W. K. Bryant, chair; P. Chi, graduate faculty representative; P. Zorn, undergraduate advising coordinator; R. B. Avery, R. J. Avery, W. K. Bryant, P. Chi, F. Firebaugh, J. Gerner, L. Gosse, R. Heck, J. Hogarth, D. Lillard, A. Mathios, D. Mont, P. Pollak, M. Rendall, E. Trzcinski, P. Zorn.

 CE&H 110 Introductory Microeconomics Fall.
 3 credits.
 S-U grades optional.
 Students who have taken Economics 101 or another introductory microeconomics course should not register for this course.
+Course packets available from the Campus Store at approximate cost of \$10.

 M W F 9:05; sec. to be arranged.
 P. Zorn.
 Principles of microeconomics with an emphasis on its applicability to consumers.
 The course acquaints students with the basic economic models of household and firm behavior and their interaction in markets.
 The goal is to provide students with the ability to analyze the economic implications of consumer decisions and public policies.

-CE&H 111 Introductory Macroeconomics Spring.
+CE&H 111 Introductory Macroeconomics

+Spring.
 3 credits.
 S-U grades optional.
 Students who have taken Economics 102 or another introductory macroeconomics course should not register for this course.

 M W F 11:15.
-R. Avery.
+R. B. Avery.

 Principles of macroeconomics with an emphasis on the relevance of economic policies to consumers and households.

 Topics include national income accounting, aggregate demand and aggregate supply, the role of monetary and fiscal policy in confronting the problems of inflation and unemployment, and international economics.

-CE&H 210 Intermediate Microeconomics Fall or spring.
+CE&H 210 Intermediate Microeconomics

+Fall or spring.
 4 credits.
 Prerequisite: CEH 110 or equivalent.
 Course packets on sale in department at approximate cost of \$15.
+Fall: preference to sophomores and juniors.
+Spring: preference to juniors and seniors.
+Limited to 65 students per lecture in fall.

-Fall: Lecs, M W F 10:10 or 11:15; disc, W 2:30 or 3:35 or R 2:30 or 3:35.
+Fall: Lecs, M W F 10:10 or 11:15; disc, T W R evenings TBA.
 Two evening prelims.
 L. Gosse.
 Spring: M W F 1:25.
-Staff.
+A. Mathios.